-CNO, along with the Canadian Council of Registered Nurse Regulators (CCRNR) and other system partners are collaborating towards the common goal of ensuring Nurse Practitioner (NP) regulation protects the public.
-We are working together to make changes to NP regulation so there is only one classification of NP.
-Our vision will enable the appropriate national level of regulation in the public’s interest, facilitate collaboration among system partners and reduce unnecessary barriers to labour mobility in Canada.
+CNO, the Canadian Council of Registered Nurse Regulators (CCRNR) and other system partners are collaborating toward the common goal of ensuring Nurse Practitioner (NP) regulation continues to protect the public.
+We are working together to update NP regulation under a single classification of NP.
+This change enables the appropriate national level of regulation in the public’s interest, facilitates collaboration among system partners and supports nurses’ ability to work anywhere in Canada.

 Proposed national NP framework

-CCRNR is overseeing the implementation of a new regulatory framework for NPs and CNO has been part of this national discussion since 2018.
-The initiative will change Ontario’s framework for registering NPs by removing the specialty certificates (NP-Primary Health Care, NP-Pediatrics, NP-Adult) and replacing them with one classification of NP registration.
+CCRNR is overseeing the implementation of a new regulatory framework for NPs.
+CNO has been part of this national discussion since 2018.
+The initiative changes Ontario’s framework for registering NPs by removing the population-focused certificates (NP-Primary Health Care, NP-Pediatrics, NP-Adult) and replacing them with one classification of NP registration.

-• enable the appropriate level of national regulation in the public’s interest, focusing on patient and cultural safety
+• enables the appropriate level of national regulation in the public’s interest, focusing on patient and cultural safety

-• reduce unnecessary barriers and advance labour mobility activities across the country
+• reduces unnecessary barriers so nurses can work anywhere across the country

-NPs across Canada will be educated based on common NP entry-level competencies, take a common NP single entry-level exam and be ready to practice across patient populations and practice settings as a beginner NP.
-For the most part, regulators will no longer regulate population-specific NP practice but will continue to require NPs to practice within their individual competence and regulated scope of practice.
+NPs across Canada will be educated to practice across patient populations and practice settings as a beginner NP.
+For the most part, regulators will no longer regulate population-focused NP practice but will continue to require NPs to practice within their individual competence and regulated scope of practice.

-Currently, Ontario NP practice (regardless of speciality certificate) is subject to the same legal scope of practice, the same national entry-level competencies and governed by the same CNO practice standard.
+Currently, Ontario NP practice (regardless of registration certificate) is subject to the same legal scope of practice and the same national entry-level competencies and governed by the same CNO practice standard.
 This will not change.

-No. In fact, a single classification of NPs will increase the NP’s flexibility for making career changes serving broader patient populations and offer health system partners more opportunities for health human resource planning.
+No. In fact, a single classification of NPs will increase the NP’s flexibility for making career changes to serve broader patient populations.
+It will also offer health system partners more opportunities for health human resource planning.

 Currently, each provincial or territorial regulator has its own set of regulations and by-laws, NP exams, registration requirements and standards of practice.
-A consistent NP regulatory approach across Canadian jurisdictions will advance labour mobility and minimize regulatory barriers to practice.
+A consistent NP regulatory approach across Canadian jurisdictions will help nurses who want to practice in another jurisdiction.

 Current NP registrants (NP-Adult, NP-Pediatrics and NP-PHC) will be transitioned to the new framework without having to complete further education, examinations or training.
 These NPs will continue to work within their current education (and patient population), training and competence, and maintain their competencies by participating in CNO’s Quality Assurance program.

-Under the proposed new framework, an NP with education / training in NP-Pediatrics or NP-Adult can practice with a different patient population (outside of their education and training) provided they have the competence to do so.
-NPs are required to reflect on their practice and identify gaps in their knowledge, skill and judgement to ensure they have the education/training to provide safe, competent care for the setting and patient population at hand.
+Under the new framework, an NP with education and training in NP-Pediatrics or NP-Adult can practice with a different patient population (outside of their education and training) provided they have the competence to do so.
+NPs are required to reflect on their practice and identify gaps in their knowledge, skill and judgment to ensure they have the education and training to provide safe, competent care for the setting and patient population.

-If proposed regulation changes are approved in Ontario by CNO Council and the government, Primary Health Care, Pediatrics and Adult specializations will no longer be protected titles.
+Under the regulation amendment in effect on July 1, 2026, Primary Health Care, Pediatrics and Adult certificates will no longer be protected titles.
 NPs already have the authority, under the regulations, to use the Nurse Practitioner title or Registered Nurse (Extended Class).

-Currently, CNO regulates the NP-PHC, Pediatric and Adult specialties.
-If an NP is currently registered in one of those three specialties and wants to switch to one of the other specialties, they would be required to complete the full education program and the entry level exam for that specialty.
-CNO does not regulate other NP “specialties” (example, renal, cardiac, palliative, etc.) but supports NPs wanting to specialize through its Quality Assurance program (continuing competence).
-In the proposed future model, CNO will regulate the single classification of “Nurse Practitioner”.
-As regulated health care professionals, NPs will assess whether they have the knowledge, skill and judgement to practice safely and competently in a given specialty area.
+CNO has never regulated other NP “specialties” outside of Adult, Pediatric and PHC (for example, renal, cardiac, palliative) but supports NPs who want to specialize through its Quality Assurance program (continuing competence).
+Under the single classification, CNO will regulate the “Nurse Practitioner” designation.
+As regulated health care professionals, NPs will assess whether they have the knowledge, skill and judgment to practice safely and competently in a given clinical focus.

 Consistent NP title

-Given the legislative framework in Ontario, RN (EC) needs to remain in the regulations under nursing.
-However, as is currently the case, CNO will continue to communicate with the public, system partners and government using the term Nurse Practitioner and will continue to reinforce NP roles, scope and title.
+Because of the legislative framework in Ontario, the RN (EC) language needs to remain in the regulations under nursing.
+However, CNO will continue to communicate with the public, system partners and government using the term Nurse Practitioner and will continue to reinforce NP roles, scope and title.

 This is not within the project objectives of the national NP regulation framework.